Paul McCartney and Linda McCartney perform with Wings in 1976.

 Pop music is about a time, a place, and what a song or a band can mean to a generation of listeners.
 Because of that, it can be anything from an orchestral movie theme to a remix of a Spanish-language hit to a folk harmony to a Dolly Parton cover.
 What makes it pop is that it speaks to young people of the day.
 And because those are the songs that stay with us, pop music becomes a shared language for a generation.

 So, what's your pop music dictionary?
-If you're a 2024 graduate, you might be partial to "I Had Some Help" or "Espresso."
+If you're a 2024 graduate, Shaboozey's "A Bar Song (Tipsy)" or Sabrina Carpenter's "Espresso" may top your list.
 Or, perhaps Chappell Roan's "Good Luck, Babe!" is your jam.
-With a few months left in the year, the top pop song of 2024 still is yet to be determined.
+With just one month left in the year, the top pop song of 2024 will soon be determined.

 Until then, Stacker pulled data from Billboard's year-end charts, which ranks #1 singles, albums, and more of the calendar year, to compile a list of the #1 pop song for each year from 1946 to 2023.
 Whether you love pop music or hate it, these are the hits that dominated the car radios, the winter balls, the proms, and the house parties every year since 1946.